Ridlsan/iqtoolkit/docs/blog/building-part-05.md

                             })
                         .Where(x => x.Location.City == city);

 Now, how am I going to translate this?
-The existing code does not even contain a concept of what this intermediate ëLocationí object could be.
-Luckily, I already realize what I need to do, yet itís going to require a big change.
+The existing code does not even contain a concept of what this intermediate ‚ÄòLocation‚Äô object could be.
+Luckily, I already realize what I need to do, yet it‚Äôs going to require a big change.
 I need to step away from this notion that my provider is just translating query expressions into text.
-Itís translating query expressions into SQL.
-Text is only one possible manifestation of SQL and itís not a very good one for programming logic to operate on.
-Of course, Iím going to need text eventually, but if I could first represent SQL as an abstraction, I could handle much more complicated translations.
+It‚Äôs translating query expressions into SQL.
+Text is only one possible manifestation of SQL and it‚Äôs not a very good one for programming logic to operate on.
+Of course, I‚Äôm going to need text eventually, but if I could first represent SQL as an abstraction, I could handle much more complicated translations.

 Of course, the best data structure to operate on is a semantic SQL tree.
 So, ideally, I would have this entirely separate tree definition for SQL that I could translate LINQ query expressions into, but that would be a lot of work.
-Luckily, the definition of this ideal SQL tree would overlap a lot with LINQ trees, so Iím going to cheat and simply teach LINQ expression trees about SQL.
-To do this, Iíll add some new expression node types.
-It wonít matter if no other LINQ API understands them.
-Iíll just keep them to myself.
+Luckily, the definition of this ideal SQL tree would overlap a lot with LINQ trees, so I‚Äôm going to cheat and simply teach LINQ expression trees about SQL.
+To do this, I‚Äôll add some new expression node types.
+It won‚Äôt matter if no other LINQ API understands them.
+I‚Äôll just keep them to myself.